jyellick/obc-docs/whitepaper.md

 The blockchain fabric must provide a means to allow every participant on a supplychain network to input and track sourcing of raw materials, record parts manufacturing telemetry, track provenance of goods through shipping, and maintain immutable records of all aspects of the production and storage of a finished good through to sale and afterwards.
 In addition to employing both Business Contracts and Asset Depository patterns above, this case emphasizes the need to provide deep searchability back many transaction layers.
 It is the core of establishing provenance of any manufactured good that is made up of other goods and supplies.

-_For more details about these use cases and their requirements, click [here] (usecases.md)_
+_For more details about these use cases and their requirements, click [here] (biz/usecases.md)_

 ## Definitions

 #### InterLedger
-Openchain is based on the expectation that there will be many blockchain networks, with each network ledger serving different purposes.
+Open Blockchain is based on the expectation that there will be many blockchain networks, with each network ledger serving different purposes.
 While there may be a popular single instance of a general-use network, there is no requirement for any ledger to rely upon any other network for core functionality.
 However, there must be an addressing system to allow transactions on one ledger to discover and utilize appropriate transactions and smart contracts (chaincode) on other ledgers.

 #### Permissioned Network
 We describe permissioned networks as ones where validating and non-validating nodes are run by known whitelisted organizations and where transactors on the network receive identity from an issuing authority service on the network.
 Depending on the purpose of the network, the issuing authority can make it very easy to get an identity and transact (similar to getting a Gmail account) or very restrictive.
 A network can run very publicly, making it easy to integrate into a mobile app project.
 Or it can be completely private and known only to parties that have been invited and whose identity has been validated.
 Because the fabric is designed to support many networks for many different purposes, and to allow addressing between them, the protocol must allow for these different kinds of uses and different levels of permissioning.
 But the protocol is not designed to allow the creation of a network of anonymous validators or miners operating outside regulatory oversight.

 #### Logic = Chaincode = Smart Contracts
 Blockchain logic, often referred to as “smart contracts,” are self-executing agreements between parties that have all relevant covenants spelled out in code, settle automatically, and can be dependent upon future signatures or trigger events.
-In the Openchain project, we call this “chaincode” to help hold clarity between blockchain logic and the human-written contracts that they can sometimes represent.
+In the Open Blockchain project, we call this “chaincode” to help hold clarity between blockchain logic and the human-written contracts that they can sometimes represent.
 (This term is still under review and may change.)

 The chaincode concept is more general than the smart contract concept defined by Nick Szabo [2].
-Chaincode can be written in any mainstream programming language and executed in Docker containers inside the Openchain context layer.
+Chaincode can be written in any mainstream programming language and executed in Docker containers inside the Open Blockchain context layer.
 Chaincode provides the capability to define smart contract templating language (similar to Velocity or Jade) and to restrict the functionality of the execution environment and the degree of computing flexibility to satisfy the legal contractual requirements.

 ####Private Transactions
 The identity and pattern of behavior of any party on a network must be impossible for unauthorized parties to ascertain by inspecting the ledger.